Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging_and_Battery-Swapping-Worlflow.md

 2. Providers publish the catalog of their services

 ### User-side Actions
-A EV user can declare their intent for EV charging in many ways like:
+A EV user can declare their intent for charging their EV in many ways like:
 - Searching for EV Charging/Battery Swap Providers based on current location of user
 - Searching for EV Charging Providers based on quantity required
 - Searching for Battery Swap Providers based on battery type